 Objectives for Goal One:

-- At least 80% of the students admitted to the program will complete the program requirements within 2.25 years of admission to the program.
+- At least 80% of program graduates complete program/degree requirements within 2.25 years (150% of the program length).

-- Within 12 months of graduation, at least 90% of program graduates will take the CDR credentialing exam for dietitian nutritionists.
+- Ninety percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 - Over a five-year period, at least 80% of program graduates will pass the CDR credentialing examination for dietitian nutritionists (RDNs) within one year of first attempt.